 The frequency band 1 240-1 300 MHz is also allocated worldwide to the amateur service on a secondary basis and is being used for a range of applications.
 The amateur-satellite service (Earth-to-space) operates in the frequency band 1 260-1 270 MHz on a secondary basis under No. 5.282 of the Radio Regulations.

 The RNSS, Amateur and Amateur-Satellite Services characteristics and parameters are provided in the relevant ITU-R recommendations (see section 3 above).
 Those were completed by additional information from Administrations on current and planned systems of the RNSS, Amateur and Amateur-Satellite Services to WPs 4C and 5A.
 The full set of characteristics, parameters and protection criteria to be used for interference studies are given in section 4 and 6.

+7 Summary

+The amateur and amateur-satellite service characteristics provided in this report have been used in studies regarding the protection of the primary radionavigation-satellite service (space-to-Earth) by the secondary amateur and amateur-satellite services in the frequency band 1 240-1 300 MHz which are presented in Report ITU-R M. 2513-0

-Technical and operational measures that could be employed to ensure the protection of RNSS are presented, and conclusions are drawn with regard to the coexistence studies.
+[Technical and operational measures that could be employed to ensure the protection of RNSS are presented, and conclusions are drawn with regard to the coexistence studies in a Recommendation that is developed by ITU-R. The Recommendation provides guidelines for the use of the frequency band 1 240-1 300 MHz by stations of the amateur and amateur-satellite services, in order to encourage the use of specific sub-bands with sufficient frequency offsets from RNSS signals and with amateur applications power limitations to enhance the protection of RNSS receivers in the bands under consideration.]
+20221122 ed: wait until work on rec.[guidelines] is complete before finalizing this bit.